c4cs/c4cs.github.io/_commands/tools/grep.md

 Wolf
 ~~~

-By default, `grep` will print all the matching lines to standard output (the console) with the matching parts colored.
+By default, `grep` will print all the matching lines to standard output (the console) in the same order they appear in the source with the matching parts colored.
 This behavior can be modified by using one or more of the the command line options `grep` offers.

 ### Useful Options / Examples